Updates for Annual Program Assessment

 Assessment Support and Training Sessions

-This fall, campus assessment facilitators will offer training sessions for DUPs, DGPs, and department heads for assistance with the annual outcomes assessment process.
-Additionally, several drop-in sessions are scheduled.
-Faculty and staff involved in the assessment process are also welcome to reach out to the assessment facilitators for individual consultations (Dr. Stephany Dunstan email@example.com for undergraduate programs; Dr. Pierre Gremaud firstname.lastname@example.org for graduate programs).
+This spring, campus assessment facilitators will offer drop-in training sessions for DUPs, DGPs, and department heads for assistance with the annual outcomes assessment process.
+Faculty and staff involved in the assessment process are also welcome to reach out to the assessment facilitators for individual consultations (Dr. Stephany Dunstan firstname.lastname@example.org for undergraduate programs; Dr. Pierre Gremaud email@example.com for graduate programs).
 Learn more on the assessment resources page.

 Outcomes Assessment Process